deanwest/azure-docs/articles/sql-database/sql-database-recovery-using-backups.md

 You can restore a SQL database on any server in any Azure region from the most recent geo-replicated backups.
 Geo-restore uses a geo-replicated backup as its source.
 It can be requested even if the database or datacenter is inaccessible due to an outage.

 Geo-restore is the default recovery option when your database is unavailable because of an incident in the hosting region.
 You can restore the database to a server in any other region.
 There is a delay between when a backup is taken and when it is geo-replicated to an Azure blob in a different region.
-As a result, the restored database can be up to one hour behind the orignal database.
+As a result, the restored database can be up to one hour behind the original database.
 The following illustration shows restore of the database from the last available backup in another region.

 ![geo-restore](./media/sql-database-geo-restore/geo-restore-2.png)